 - A. Changes to Rules and/or SOP may occur thru the following means: - a.
 A majority vote of Unit Members present at the MCBA Annual Meeting (in person and/or virtually). - b.
 A majority vote of Unit Members present at a MCBA Special Meeting (in person and/or virtually). - c.
-A majority vote of ALL Unit Members by means of mail or electronic ballot at any point in time. - B. Proposals for changes to Rules or SOP's must be submitted in writing to the Rules Committee no later than January 10.
-All proposals will be reviewed by the Rules Committee, edited and revised as needed, and presented for approval at the MCBA Annual Meeting.
+A majority vote of ALL Unit Members by means of mail or electronic ballot at any point in time. - B. Proposals for changes to Rules or SOP's must be submitted in writing to the Rules Committee no later than February 1st.
+All proposals will be reviewed by the Rules Committee, edited and revised as needed, and presented for discussion and voting at the MCBA Annual Meeting. - C. As part of the MCBA Annual Meeting, each rule proposal will be presented by the proposing school(s) and an opportunity to provide a verbal or written justification to the organization will be provided prior to voting.